stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

 As my first aproach , i think i will use simple html css and js for create the interface. i found as well a dataset from kaggle about podcast reviews and i think i will go on with a classifier on whether people like it or not, then i´ll asign it into  the page. probaly dividing into themes as well in order to recommend in the simplest way i can think of.
 Lastly i can think that the best way to listen to the podcast is by being redirected into spotify

-nonetheless, i have plenty of ideas i think i would add into later, for example, firstly i would like to use my own dataset for recommend trendy podcast. then i would be amazing to use sentiment analysis in order to recommend in a better way, even face detection to see how you are feeling todayand recomend something good for you
+nonetheless, i have plenty of ideas i think i would add into later, for example, firstly i would like to use my own dataset for recommend trendy podcast. then i would be amazing to use sentiment analysis in order to recommend in a better way, even face detection to see how you are feeling today!and recomend something good for you